carlosdelblanco/react-js-rickandmorty/README.md

 - every card has a badge which shows if the character is alive(green), dead (red) or unknown (gray)
 - app has pagination
 - Pagination shows the page where we are.
+- Whenever you click on filters, on any header it changes to blue colour